gobit0dic/Salesforce-AWS-Eventbus/README.md

 ##### 4. Create named credentials
 You can just modify the example named credentials from this repo and deploy them.

+Another option is to create them also via Tooling API.
+Please use following method:
+`AwsEventBridgeBuilderFacade.createNamedCredentials(developerName, label, region, arnId)`

 If you want to create them by your own, please use the legacy type of named credentials with following settings:
 - Identity Type = Named Principal
 - Authentication Protocol = No Authentication